-Martha Snyder, DIRECTOR
+Martha Snyder, SENIOR DIRECTOR

 Martha Snyder is an education policy specialist with high-level experience supporting federal and state policymakers.
 She provides policy expertise and strategic counsel on the issues of accountability, college readiness and common core implementation for Achieve, the Bush Institute and the College Board.
 She also is a Policy Lead for Lumina Foundation’s Strategy Labs, where she provides non-partisan expertise and facilitation on outcomes based funding and other finance policies to improve higher education attainment.